1. Home

 Choosing the right process

-Technologies like FDM and MJF are much cheaper compared to processes like SLS or Carbon DLS.
+Technologies like FDM and MJF are much cheaper compared to processes like SLS.
 The materials are also very easily available and cheap.
 It is always recommended to know the requirements properly.
 If you are using 3D printing for prototyping or a visual model, FDM, SLS or MJF serve the purpose very well.
 If you are very particular about the technology and want a high end print, go for processes like Carbon DLS, SLA, PolyJet or DMLS.

 Check the volume of production